sachinrajput99/vault_chain/README.md

 ### Installation

-1. Download the latest release of the CrossX wallet from the [Chrome Web Store](https://chromewebstore.google.com/detail/crossx-wallet/lhkllbobnfhbkfgnoblppaioenenoahf?pli=1).
+1. Download the latest release of the Vault Chain wallet from the [Chrome Web Store](https://chromewebstore.google.com/detail/vault-chain/lhkllbobnfhbkfgnoblppaioenenoahf?pli=1).
 2. Follow the installation instructions on the Chrome Web Store.

 ### Usage

 1. **Create a Wallet:**

-   - Launch the CrossX extension.
+   - Launch the Vault Chain extension.
    - Follow the on-screen instructions to create a new wallet, securely storing your 12-word seed phrase.

 2. **Send/Receive Coins:**

    - Navigate to the “Send” or “Receive” tab to manage your transactions.

 3. **Manage Tokens and NFTs:**